-By Mary-Lynn Bender, AACOM Senior Director of Congressional and Public Relations
+By Mary-Lynn Bender, AACOM Senior Director of Government and Public Relations

 Each year, Thanksgiving gives us the opportunity to reflect on the things that we are most grateful for, and to express our appreciation to the people who make a difference in our lives and the lives of others.
 Here at ED to MED, in the spirit of Thanksgiving, we’d like to show gratitude for our advocates.